Quiet Princeton

 — All the while, a leaf blower puts out tens or hundreds of times the pollution of a car.
 Incredibly, recent measurements by the state of California have found that total lawn equipment emissions equal the total emissions caused by cars!
 This is a serious matter.

 —The EPA finds that 17 million gallons of gasoline are spilled each year when refueling lawn equipment.
-That is more than the amount spilled by the Exxon Valdiz in Alaska.
+That is more than the amount spilled by the Exxon Valdez in Alaska.

-— More people are staying home–adults working, children doing online schooling, and families spending more time outdoors.
-They have become more aware of the disturbance, noise and pollution of gasoline-powered leaf blowers (GLB’s).
+— More people are staying home during the Covid-19 pandemic–adults working, children doing online schooling, and families spending more time outdoors.
+They become more aware of the disturbance, noise and pollution of gasoline-powered leaf blowers (GLB’s).

-— There is increasing concern about the particulate pollution created by GLB’s, which damages the lungs and has now been shown to increase the likelihood of death for those who contract Covid-19 (see next section).
+— There is increased concern about the particulate pollution created by GLB’s, which damages the lungs and has increases the likelihood of death for those who contract Covid-19.
+In 2020 Quiet Communities issued a major report detailing these serious health harms.
+Quiet Princeton presented the findings of this report to town officials.

-— There is increasing concern for social justice.
-Landscape workers are exposed, day in and day out, to the dangerous pollution and deafening noise.
-This is not acceptable.
+— There is increasing concern for social justice for landscape workers, who are exposed, day in and day out, to dangerous pollution and deafening noise.

-— Several years of advocacy by Quiet Princeton to encourage voluntary actions by individuals to stop using GLB’s has been of lower impact than was hoped for.
+— Years of advocacy by Quiet Princeton to encourage voluntary actions to stop using GLB’s has been of lower impact than was hoped for.
+We concluded that legislative action was necessary.

 — Local social media have begun to take up the problems of GLB’s.
-This is revealing an increasingly large number of residents who are asking for more definitive action on this matter.
+This has brought in an increasingly large number of residents who are asking for more definitive action, many seeking a total ban on GLB’s.

-— In 2019 the town of Princeton developed a Climate Action Plan which aims to reduce the impact of the town’s activities on Climate Change.
-As GLB’s and other gas-powered lawn maintenance equipment emit severe pollution, this provides another incentive to curtail the use of such equipment.
-With the encouragement of Quiet Princeton, Princeton’s Climate Action Plan includes low-impact lawn maintenance and reduction of emissions from lawn maintenance equipment (goals 6.2, 6.4 and 6.5, page 38).
+— In 2019 the excellent nonprofit group Sustainable Princeton developed a Climate Action Plan to reduce the impact of the town’s activities on Climate Change.
+With the encouragement of Quiet Princeton, Princeton’s Climate Action Plan includes goals for the reduction of harmful emissions from gas-powered lawn maintenance equipment (goals 6.2, 6.4 and 6.5, page 38).
+Sustainable Princeton established GLB’s as one of its significant programs for 2021.
+It is actively working on multiple aspects of moving to more sustainable landscape practices.

 COVID-19 IMPACTS

 Covid-19 attacks the lung tissue of those it infects.
 The polluting 2-stroke engines of gas-powered leaf blowers generate fine particulates that enter the lungs and that are well documented to cause disease and death.
-Recent studies have shown that these particulates have a further severe impact on Covid patients: they worsen the morbidity and mortality of Covid patients, as detailed here and here.
-Quiet Princeton is publicizing this serious issue and is advocating a cessation of use of gas-powered leaf blowers to reduce death and illness.
+Recent studies have shown that these particulates have a further severe impact on Covid patients: they worsen the morbidity and mortality of Covid patients, as detailed here and here, and in Quiet Communities’ report.
+For this reason, Quiet Princeton advocates a cessation of use of gas-powered leaf blowers.
 While all people are affected, landscape workers are particularly exposed.

-• Quiet Princeton has begun to advocate for more effective and lasting change by means of an ordinance for the town of Princeton to first restrict and then phase out gas-powered leaf blowers.
-Development of an ordinance is now under active discussion in Princeton’s government and media.
+• In 2020 Quiet Princeton began to advocate for more effective and lasting change by means of an ordinance for the town of Princeton to first restrict and then phase out gas-powered leaf blowers.
+This led to the first step, a seasonal ban of GLB’s, which became law in October 2021.

-• Importantly, this needs to be implemented in parallel with educational programs, working with landscapers and residents to move to electric equipment and, even better, to change practices: to leave leaves in place and to avoid blowing dust and harmful particles into the air.
+• Further changes, including movement towards a year-round ban, need to be implemented in parallel with educational programs, working with both landscapers and residents to make a transition to electric equipment and, even better, to change landscaping practices: to leave leaves in place and to avoid blowing dust and harmful particles into the air at all.
 Sustainable Princeton has developed a groundbreaking program and is leading this effort with its grant.

 • These actions, taken in combination, will reduce severely harmful particulate and other emissions, reduce exposure of landscape workers to noise and pollution, preserve and improve their jobs and their health, reduce severe noise disturbance and harm to residents, reduce costs to the municipality to collect leaves, and contribute to the goals of Princeton’s Climate Action Plan.